MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-install-with-intune.md

 #### Step 14: Download the onboarding package

-To download the onboarding packages from Microsoft 365 Defender portal,
+To download the onboarding packages from Microsoft 365 Defender portal:

 1. In the Microsoft 365 Defender portal, go to **Settings** > **Endpoints** > **Device management** > **Onboarding**.